duykhongphai/duykhongphai/README.md

 ### WELCOME TO MY PAGE 👋👋👋
 My name is Duy Nguyen.
-I am a professional software developer specializing in game development and deep learning technologies, delivering innovative programming solutions.</br>
+I am a software developer specializing in game development and deep learning technologies, delivering innovative programming solutions.</br>
 ## 📫 How to reach me:

 <p align="center">